 Transcript Proofreader For Court Reporters

-As a professional PDF proofreader for court reporters, I understand the importance of accuracy and attention to detail regarding court transcripts and other legal documents.
+As a professional proofreader for court reporters, I recognize the importance of accuracy and meticulous attention to detail in court transcripts and other legal documents.
 My goal is to ensure that the documents are correct and error-free as possible.
 I am passionate about my craft and strive to provide the highest quality of service.
 With years of experience in proofreading, I am confident that I can provide you with the best proofreading services available.

 When I read transcripts, I use Lillian Morson's English Guide for Court Reporters and Margie Wakeman Wells' Court Reporting: Bad Grammar/Good Punctuation.
 Other sources I rely on are Merriam-Webster's Dictionary and CMOS.
 Of course, I also adhere to the court reporter's preference of how they want their transcript to be.